JjayTTP/2022TTP-Application-Project/README.md

 1. I can see your full name.
 2. I can see your Pursuit headshot photo.
 3. I can read a short description of you.

-<h2> As a user, I can learn about your recent projects. </h2>

-### Acceptance criteria

-1. I can learn about at least two projects that you built.
-2. For each project, I can see a screenshot of the project, a text description of the project, and a link to the project's GitHub repo.

 <h2> As a user, I can see how to contact or follow you. </h2>